 Turmeric Gingerade is an energizing “lemonade”, sweetened only with fresh apple juice.
 It’s zingy and bright, the perfect afternoon pick-me-up.
 Meyer Lemons are particularly tasty here and watch how this drink really uplifts the spirit.
 It’s Like a glass of sunshine in the midst of winter.
 Drink it strait or dilute with sparkling water.
 Sometimes I’ll add a shot to my morning carrot juice.

-Grate fresh turmeric and add it to salads.
+Sprinkle fresh turmeric over salads.
 This cleansing Watercress and Citrus Salad with Turmeric Dressing is another winter favorite.
 Juicy oranges and ripe avocado balance the peppery cress while fresh grated turmeric gives it such a lovely exotic flavor.
 A boost of anti-oxidants !